.png)

 Source: Law No. 40/2007

-With reference to GR No. 27/1998 on Merger, Consolidation, and Acquisition of Limited Liability Companies, a merger, consolidation, and acquisition can only be carried out by taking consideration of the interests of the following parties:
+With reference to GR 27/1998, a merger, consolidation, and acquisition can only be carried out by taking the consideration of:

 -